pomsky-lang/pomsky/README.md

 `(?<=) (?P<>) .?? \N \p{} \k<> \g''` and so on.
 And with various inconsistencies between regex implementations, it's the perfect recipe for confusion.

-Rulex solves these problems with a new, simpler but also more powerful syntax:
+Pomsky solves these problems with a new, simpler but also more powerful syntax:

 - It's not whitespace sensitive and allows comments
 - Text must appear in quotes.
 This makes expressions longer, but also much easier to read